pgRouting/osm2pgrouting/README.md

   -c [ --conf ] arg (=/usr/share/osm2pgrouting/mapconfig.xml)
                                         Name of the configuration xml file.
   --schema arg                          Database schema to put tables.
                                           blank: defaults to default schema
                                                 dictated by PostgreSQL
                                                 search_path.
   --prefix arg                          Prefix added at the beginning of the
                                         table names.
   --suffix arg                          Suffix added at the end of the table
                                         names.
-  --postgis                             Install postgis if not found.
   --addnodes                            Import the osm_nodes, osm_ways &
                                         osm_relations tables.
   --attributes                          Include attributes information.